heatwavemag/heatwavemag.github.io/content/magazine/issue1/Blockade_060725.md

 Meetings allowed for clarity on what we knew about the site that day (for example, when we had been told in advance the site would be shut) or to gather observations from the whole picket (Were there cars in the carpark?
 Were the factory's roller doors open?).
-They also helped us Picket meetings were also convened to discuss potential challenges to the picket from cops or others.
+Picket meetings were also convened to discuss potential challenges to the picket from cops or others.
 <br />
 <br />